luukasmakila/cri-resource-manager/cmd/memtier-nri/README.md

 ## <a name="running-memtierd-nri-plugin-in-a-pod"></a> Running Memtierd NRI plugin in a pod

-To run Memtierd NRI plugin in a pod deploy the following pod to your cluster simply run:
+To run Memtierd NRI plugin in a pod change the image in templates/pod-memtier-nri.yaml to point at your image and then deploy the pod to your cluster:

 ```console
 kubectl apply -f templates/pod-memtier-nri.yaml